Nhandos/Nhandos.github.io/_posts/2025-05-03-wordle-solver.md

 ![Alt text](assets/posts/wordle-solver/entropy_histogram.png)

 On the horizontal axis is the entropy of the candidate list and the vertical axis is how many guesses the solver still needs on average to finish.
-When the game begins we get around (12 bits) of uncertainty and the solver typically needs around 2.8 guesses to finish.
+When the game begins we get around 12 bits of uncertainty and the solver typically needs 3.8 guesses on average (the y-axis shows number of guesses after the current guess, so we need to add 1).

 ## Conclusion